inet-framework/inet/doc/src/users-guide/ch-ppp.rst

 Incoming datagrams are waiting in a queue if the line is currently busy.
-In routers, PPP relies on an external queue module (implementing :ned:`IOutputQueue`) to model finite buffer, implement QoS and/or RED, and requests packets from this external queue one-by-one.
+In routers, PPP relies on an external queue module (implementing :ned:`IPacketQueue`) to model finite buffer, implement QoS and/or RED, and requests packets from this external queue one-by-one.
 The name of this queue is given as the :par:`queueModule` parameter.